Spoon University Logo

 Photos courtesy of @amysdrivethru and @tregotti_kingin via Instagram

-Amy's Drive Thru offers cheese or margherita pizza, with vegan and gluten-free options available.
-The regular cheese pizza contains 540 calories, 24 grams of fat, 9 grams saturated fat, 20 grams of protein, 4 grams fiber, and 30mg cholesterol.
+Amy’s Drive Thru offers several pizzas, with vegan and gluten-free options available.
+The regular cheese pizza contains 540 calories, 24 grams of fat, 9 grams saturated fat, 20 grams of protein, 4 grams fiber, and 30 grams cholesterol.

 5. Amy’s Chili Cheese Fries vs. Arby’s Loaded Curly Fries